[Updated April 19, 2023]

 Five Things You Cannot Claim as Working from Home Deductions

 - Occupancy Expenses – Many taxpayers wrongly believe that because you work from home, you should be able to get deductions for mortgage repayments, rent, or interest.
 There are limited circumstances where these can be deducted, but few people qualify.

 - Time Spent Not Working – When calculating the hours you work each day, do not include your lunch break and any time you spend doing something other than work.

 - The Decline in Value of Items Provided by your Employer – Many companies provide the tech equipment necessary to keep their employees working when working from home is a necessity.
 However, you cannot deduct depreciation of equipment you did not pay to own.

 - The Niceties – Your employer may have supplied coffee, tea, sugar, cream, and biscuits at the office.
 However, you cannot deduct the cost of similar grocery items purchased for use in your home office.

 - Items You Buy, but Your Employer Pays Reimbursement – If you are reimbursed for something you bought, you technically did not buy it.

 Taxes can be a challenge, even if you have lodged them many times in the past.
 If you are unsure what you need to do, feel free to reach out to us at Tax Return.
-Our tax experts can help you file your taxes the right way.
+Our tax portal and tax experts can help you file your taxes the right way easily in minutes.